ovh/docs/pages/cloud/nutanix/35-prism-central-expansion/guide.en-gb.md

 ![Add ssh PE on Load Balancer 12](images/01-add-pe-ssh-on-loadbalancer12.png){.thumbnail}

-Click `Apply configuration`{.action} to the right of the warning message `Your load balancer configuration has not been applied in all datacentres`.
+Click `Apply configuration`{.action} to the right of the warning message `Your load balancer configuration has not been applied in all datacenters`.

 ![Add ssh PE on Load Balancer 13](images/01-add-pe-ssh-on-loadbalancer13.png){.thumbnail}